hipstersmoothie/react-docgen-typescript-plugin/readme.md

 - `DEBUG=docgen:*` - All logs
 - `DEBUG=docgen:include` - Included modules
 - `DEBUG=docgen:exclude` - Excluded modules
+- `DEBUG=docgen:docs` - Generated docs

 ```bash
 DEBUG=docgen:* npm run storybook
 ```

+> Another great way of debugging your generated docs is to use a `debugger` statement in your component source file.
+> If you turn off source maps you will be able to see the code that this package generates.

 ## Prior Art